christianleong/pinspiration/README.md

 # Pinspiration | CRUD application
 Welcome to Pinspiration!
-A CRUD app where users can upload their inspirations to the world which was inspired by Pinterest.
+A CRUD app where users can upload their inspirations to the world.
+This project was inspired by Pinterest.

 :point_right: **Live Project:** [Click here to see my live project!]()